SameeraKota/Consumer-Goods-SQL-Project-/README.md

 2. Power BI: I used this tool to turn the data into interactive charts and graphs, making it easy to understand.
 3. PowerPoint: I put together a presentation to share the insights.

+Insights:

+1. Our unique products experienced a significant 36.33% increase in sales during the fiscal year 2021 compared to the previous year, indicating strong market acceptance and demand.
+2. Notebooks emerged as the top-selling product, while Networking products had comparatively lower sales figures.
+3. Desktops (240.54M) incurred the highest manufacturing expenditure, while Mouse (0.89M) production costs remained comparatively lower.
+4. Notable contributors like Flipkart significantly supported our sales, while Amazon's contribution was slightly lower.
+5. For Atliq Exclusive, March 2020 recorded the lowest sales period with 0.77M, while Nov-2021 marked the highest sales contribution, 32.25M reflecting seasonal sales fluctuations.
+6. Notebooks, accessories and peripherals segments demonstrated substantial manufacturing growth compared to desktops, storage and networking products.
+7. The first quarter of FY2020 observed the highest overall units sold (7.01M), while the Q3 experienced the lowest (2.08M).
+8. Our sales mostly originate from the "Retailer" channel (73.22%), while the "Distributor" channel contributes the least (11.31%).